ldsec/medco-documentation/source/deployment/deployed_description.rst

 shrine-database
 ---------------
 MySQL v5.5 is used.
 This is a simple MySQL server running, containing the SHRINE data.
-See phpMyAdmin for browsing the data,
+See phpMyAdmin for browsing the data.

 **Port Exposed**